huwb/cambridge-gamegig-2019-workshop-unity/README.md

 }
 ```

 *OnTriggerEnter* will be called by Unity when a collider starts overlapping with the trigger cube.
 The above checks if the name of the overlapping gameobject is *Player*, and if so destroys the player object.
 This works but is fairly crude.
 A better approach would be to notify some kind of game logic / manager, which we'll look at setting up next.

+Experiment with the obstacle position and scale.
+You may also copy paste the obstacle to duplicate it.

 # Stage 5 - Add some game logic